 Night to Shine is an unforgettable prom night experience centered on God’s love for people with special needs age 14 and older.” – TTF website

 On Friday, February 11, 2022 Night to Shine celebrated its 8th Anniversary as thousands from around the world came together to honor people with disabilities.
-Sponsored by the Tim Tebow Foundation, this event is placed on the social calendar of the SLC residents as soon as the official date is announced each year.
+Sponsored by the Tim Tebow Foundation, this event is placed on the social calendar of the St. Louis Center residents as soon as the official date is announced each year.

 Night to Shine Comes to SLC

 Smiles filled the room as residents arrived at their 2022 Prom.
-Music played, some danced, but everyone was excited to what was in the swag bags and prepared for dinner.
-The SLC kitchen staff prepared an Italian meal of mostaccioli and garlic bread accented by mixed vegetables and a fruit cup.
+Music played, and some danced, but everyone was excited about what was in the swag bags and prepared for dinner.
+The St. Louis Center kitchen staff prepared an Italian meal of mostaccioli and garlic bread accented by mixed vegetables and a fruit cup.
 The residents were served a plated dish, some specially prepared for dietary needs.
 The meal was topped off with Night to Shine cupcakes baked and donated by Grace Gibbs.

 Let the Fun Begin